 Mid-century foyer with multiple glass windows letting sunlight through and overlooks the beautiful outdoor area outside.

-Mid-century foyer featuring a white walls with a stunning wall decors.
-The space is being lighted by a grand chandelier.
+Mid-century foyer featuring white walls with stunning wall decors.
+Space is being lighted by a grand chandelier.

 Mid-century foyer featuring a smooth vinyl flooring and floor to ceiling glass windows, offering a magnificent view of the outdoor space.